pcarbo/workflowr_test/README.md

 # workflowr_test

-A repository for testing improvements to the workflowr R package.
+This is a repository I created to test improvements to the workflowr R package.